Publication ethics and malpractice statement

 - Authorship has been limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.

 All those who have made significant contributions have been listed as co-authors.
 Other researchers who have participated in certain substantive aspects of the research project have been acknowledged or listed as contributors.
-All co-authors have been clearly indicated at the time of paper submission. - They have disclosed in their manuscript any conflict of interest that could bias the work and they have declared all sources of financial support for the project.
+All co-authors have been clearly indicated at the time of paper submission.

 Authors reporting results of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the manuscript.
 A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.